openlattice/openlattice-help-site-old/_guides/linking.md

   path="/guides/linking/step2.gif"
 %}

-> **Note:** If some of your chosen entity sets are not appearing in the list, it means the property does not exist in that entity set.
+> **How does Loom merge records across datasets?**

-### How does Loom match related records across the linked datasets?
+> Loom uses a _probabilistic matching_ algorithm that involves _phoenetic matching_, _jaro-winkler_, and _fuzzy matching_ to merge similar records together using the properties you specified above.

-Loom uses a **probabilistic matching algorithm** that involves phoenetic matching, jaro-winkler, and fuzzy matching to merge similar records together using the properties you specified above.
+>

-To help with performance, we define the confidence level by clustering similar records together and tuning the diameter of the cluster.
+> To help with performance, we define the confidence level by clustering similar records together and tuning the diameter of the cluster.
 A smaller diameter, means smaller clusters, and higher confidence matching.

 ## Define the linked entity type to create